OCA/product-attribute/product_internal_reference_generator/README.rst

 Now go to product template, select an Internal Reference Template and generate an Internal Reference Prefix.
 Internal reference field is now read-only.

 Each time a new variant is created for this product template, an internal reference is automatically assigned.

+In settings > inventory > Default Internal Reference Template, select which template will be loaded automatically each time a new product template is created.

+In user, enable extra rights:

+- "Generate internal reference" to display "Generate" button in product template.

+- "Internal reference template manager" to manage Internal Reference Templates in inventory > configuration menu and edit internal reference templates already assigned to a product template.

 Known issues / Roadmap
 ======================